terop2/GameApi/README.md

   cd editor
   ./a.out

-How we normally push our code to hosting space
+How we normally push our code to hosting space:
- \# ./full_deploy.sh
+  # ./full_deploy.sh
 ```

 ### Important urls: